soxueren/atsd/api/network/series.md

 ## Number Representation

 * A numeric value can be a real number or `NaN` (Not a Number).
-* The string representation of an inserted number can consist of additional optional signs, '+' ('\u002B') or '-' ('\u002D'), followed by a sequence of zero or more decimal digits ("the integer"), optionally followed by a fraction, optionally followed by an exponent.
+* The string representation of a real number can consist of optional signs, '+' ('\u002B') or '-' ('\u002D'), followed by a sequence of zero or more decimal digits ("the integer"), optionally followed by a fraction, optionally followed by an exponent.
 * The exponent consists of the character 'e' ('\u0065') or 'E' ('\u0045') followed by an optional sign, '+' ('\u002B') or '-' ('\u002D'), followed by one or more decimal digits.
 The value of the exponent must lie between -2147483647 and 2147483647, and is inclusive.
 * The fraction consists of a decimal point followed by zero or more decimal digits.
 The string must contain at least one digit in either the integer or the fraction.
 * The number formed by the sign, the integer, and the fraction is referred to as the [**significand**](https://en.wikipedia.org/wiki/Significand).